For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Despite its low cost, this stuffed turkey with bacon recipe is such a treat.

-Chicken might be the go-to meat for many, but turkey is slightly healthier than chicken, tastes pretty similar and conveniently tends to be a bit cheaper in supermarkets, too.
+Chicken might be the go-to meat for many, but turkey is slightly healthier than chicken despite tasting pretty similar.
 Winner winner, turkey dinner.

-That said, if you're not a fan of turkey steaks or breasts, or you just can't get your hands on any, chicken breasts will work just as well in this recipe.
-In fact, we actually used chicken when we made it ourselves, and we can confirm that it was still delicious (if not slightly more expensive).
+That said, if you're not a fan of turkey steaks or breasts, or you just can't get your hands on any, chicken breasts will work just as well in this recipe, and you might also find they're cheaper.
+In fact, we used chicken when we made it ourselves, and we can confirm that it was still delicious.

 Love turkey as much as we do?
 Check out our delicious and easy turkey burger recipe.